We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many whitening products can become uncomfortable for teeth over time.
 For maximum results with whitening strips, you’ll need to use the entire box, so gauge your sensitivity level before buying.

 Whitening products won’t work on veneers and other types of dental work.
-Talk with your dentist about your best whitening solution if you’re looking to whiten these.
+If you have these, talk with your dentist about the best whitening solution for you.

-If you have deep stains, look for a product that removes intrinsic stains as well as extrinsic (surface) stains.
+If you have deep stains, look for a product that removes intrinsic and extrinsic (surface) stains.

 If budget is an issue, keep your eye on the manufacturer’s website for coupons and promotions.
 These come up more frequently than you might expect.

 There are many teeth whitening products you can try.
-Many don’t have the ADA Seal of Acceptance, but that doesn’t mean they’re not safe or effective.
+While many don’t have the ADA Seal of Acceptance, they may still be safe and effective.

 Whitening mouthwashes

 These may be a good option for people with tooth sensitivity.
-Many whitening mouthwashes contain the same active ingredients as whitening strips.
-It may take as long as 3 months to see a whitening effect from mouthwashes or rinses, though.
+Many whitening mouthwashes contain the same active ingredient as whitening strips — hydrogen peroxide.
+It may take 3 months to see a whitening effect from mouthwashes or rinses.

 Teeth whitening gels